AdobeDocs/marketo.en/help/marketo/product-docs/administration/workspaces-and-person-partitions/edit-a-workspace.md

    >
    >The **primary person partition** acts as the default and is where all people will be assigned.

    If you enabled multiple branded domains, you can change to a different primary branded domain.
-Click **Save**.
+Click **[!UICONTROL Save]**.

    ![](assets/four-6.png)